diyhue/ReadTheDocs/source/AddFuncts/entertainment.rst

 Hue Entertainment
 =================

-The DTLS server used by Hue Entertainment is a 3rd party service build in C. Precompiled binaries are provided for X86_64 and armv7 (Raspberry Pi 2 & 3) architectures.
+The DTLS server used by Hue Entertainment is a 3rd party service build in C. Precompiled binaries are provided for x86_64, i686 (x86), aarch64, arm64 (e.g. Rock Pi) and arm (e.g. Raspberry Pi) architectures.
 For any other architecture the service must be compiled from source.
-It would be good if the compiled executable could be uploaded with a pull request for other architectures like armv6 (Raspberry Pi 1)
+It would be good if the compiled executable could be uploaded with a pull request for other architectures.

 Compilation Commands
 --------------------